galform/get_nebular_emission/README.rst

 **Others**

-· example2.py is an example of how to run the function get_reducedfile from eml_io.
+· example2.py is an example of how to run the function get_reducedfile from eml_io and the test_plots.